 When working as a real estate agent in the state of Ohio, your part is to work with real estate clients to purchase or offer the proper property according to their needs.
-You’d be capable of appearing the property, bringing potential buyers to house visits, and dealing with the buy and deal assertion.
+You’d be capable of appearing at the property, bringing potential buyers to house visits, and dealing with the buy-and-deal assertion.
 A few specialists may too offer assistance to clients in looking for a rental property or renting out their units.

 To begin with, you need to fulfill these requirements:

 - You must be at least 18 years old and have graduated from high school/institution.

 - You must not have committed a felony or a misdemeanor involving fraud, misrepresentation, theft, or dishonesty in the previous five years, starting from the time of conviction/plea or the completion of any jail/prison sentence.

 - You must be a legal alien or U.S. Citizen.